Taiwan is open to international tourism

 , and MontrealYUL

-in Canada. - The best airlines to fly to Taiwan from the US and Canada are: Air Canada, American Airlines, Air China, ANA, Cathay Pacific, Emirates, EVA Air, Korean Air, Singapore Airlines, Turkish Airlines, and United Airlines.
+in Canada. - The best airlines to fly to Taiwan from the US and Canada are: Air Canada, American Airlines, Air China, ANA, Cathay Pacific, EVA Air, Singapore Airlines, and United Airlines.
 They are top full-service carriers, offering exceptional customer service, in-flight comfort, a generous checked baggage allowance, and reliable customer support channels – all included in the ticket price.

 - For long-haul flights, the type of aircraft you choose can make a huge difference to your overall comfort on board – especially if you’re flying economy.
 The best aircraft have comfier seats with more legroom, WiFi, superior entertainment systems, and a better passenger experience in every cabin in general.
 When booking a flight to Taiwan, look for the airlines that use wide-body planes designed for long-haul flights, such as Airbus A350 (best choice), A380, A320neo, or Boeing 767, 777, and 787 Dreamliner.